dubzzz/fast-check/website/docs/tutorials/quick-tutorial/our-first-property-based-test.md

 ## Our first property

 When thinking about properties, one may think about what's the algorithm is supposed to do.
 Here our algorithm is supposed to: "_Sort numeric elements from the smallest to the largest one_".
-In other words, given two indices in the array, the smallest indices should be attached to a smaller value than the other other and larger indice.
+In other words, given two indices in the array, the smallest index should be attached to value being smaller than the one at the larger index.

 In other words, we could come up with the following property: